-Work placement MUST be secured before you are able to complete your enrolment into Certificate II in Community Pharmacy with TAFE Digital.
+Work placement MUST be secured before you are able to complete your enrolment into your course with TAFE Digital.

 Who uses this guide?

 This guide has been written for two types of students-those of you who are currently working in the industry that you are training in and those who are not.